 AI= Artificial Insemination, NS=Natural Service

 The dairy cows treated with Select synch and Ovsynch protocol showed 100% estrus response in this experiment.
-The results of this experiment were similar with the findings of other researchers where Ovsynch resulted 87 to 100% (Abuelhamd, 2023) and Select synch resulted 91% of estrus response (Yusuf, 2024).
+The results of this experiment were similar to those of other researchers, who found that Ovsynch resulted in 87 to 100% estrus response (Abuelhamd, 2023), and Select synch resulted in 91% estrus response (Yusuf, 2024).
 Another study showed lower estrus response of 17.70 (Ovsynch) and 63% (Select synch) (Kasimanickam, 2005).
-The estrus response to PGF2α plus PGF2α protocol showed 89.47% which is similar with the result of others (Wondim et al., 2022).
+The estrus response to the PGF2α plus PGF2α protocol showed 89.47%, which is similar to the results of others (Wondim et al., 2022).
 The response rate was higher (Heidari et al., 2017) and lower (Qu et al., 2022) than other studies.
 This difference may be due to individual body physiology responses to hormones.

 The average time of onset of estrus were 49 ±